jordanj03/freelance-journey/progress_log.md

 -   removes all tags that do not contain text
 -   strips whitespace
 -   returns new list containing only stripped tags that contain text

+## Day 10

+Added some pagination

+-   doesn't work the best, but gets the job done
+-   can't be bothered to elaborate (basically chatgpt helped a lot lol.)
+-   i don't like pagination